abicky/misc/README.md

-# github-api-test
-Repository to test GitHub API
+I use this repository to try CircleCI, GitHub API and so on.